aizip/Rag-Eval-flow/README.md

 ## Features

-- Support for huggingface or local models
+- Support for Hugging Face or local models
 - Customizable evaluation metrics
 - Batched evaluation using OpenAI's batch API for cost efficiency